How Thursday Night Football audiences on Prime Video and Twitch compare to linear NFL viewers

-For the first time in history, the #1 weeknight primetime broadcast, Thursday Night Football, is moving exclusively to a streaming service, with Prime Video and the NFL signing an 11-year agreement to broadcast 15 Thursday Night Football games and one pre-season game per year in the US.
+For the first time in history, the number one weeknight primetime broadcast, Thursday Night Football, is moving exclusively to a streaming service, with Prime Video and the NFL signing an 11-year agreement to broadcast 15 Thursday Night Football games and one pre-season game per year in the US.
 Starting in September, Amazon will become the exclusive home for Thursday Night Football.
-Customers will continue to enjoy innovative features like X-Ray and Next Gen Stats, and connect from anywhere through their TVs, mobile devices, and desktops across Fire TV, Prime Video, Amazon, and Twitch.
+Customers will continue to enjoy innovative features like X-Ray and Next Gen Stats, and connect from anywhere through their TVs, mobile devices and desktops across Fire TV, Prime Video, Amazon and Twitch.

 As our customers enjoy premium-quality, action-packed, interactive viewing experiences, advertisers will have a great opportunity to reach passionate sports fans through streaming.
 According to eMarketer’s projection, the digital live sports audience is only getting bigger – one-third of the US population (118M people) are predicted to stream live sports in 2025, a 71% increase compared to 2021.1

 The 2021 TNF season on Prime Video and Twitch was part of the multi-cast with FOX and NFL Network.
 Amazon streamed 11 regular season Thursday Night Football games on Prime Video and Twitch.
 In this blog post, we will reference Amazon TNF viewers throughout.
 They are streaming viewers who watched Thursday Night Football on Prime Video or Twitch in the 2021 season.
 Along with Amazon’s first-party insights of 2021 TNF audiences and brand lift measurement studies conducted by Kantar, we’ve put together a deep dive to better understand how those streaming live sports differ from NFL viewers on traditional linear TV.

 Below, we dig into our five key takeaways from the study: